-- Reduction in perceived quality of life; - Change in status or type of employment; - Worsening of economic situation, level of income or property values; - Disruption in everyday life (having to do things differently); and - Changed attitude towards local community or level of satisfaction with the neighborhood.
+- Reduction in perceived quality of life; - Change in status or type of employment; - Worsening of economic situation, level of income, property values; - Disruption in everyday life (having to do things differently); and - Changed attitude towards local community or level of satisfaction with the neighborhood.

-The presence of the Preferred Alternative would result in some community changes.
-However, the Preferred Alternative was specifically developed and located to minimize community, residential, and business impacts while attempting to maximize public access to the new transportation facility.
-Social impacts may not necessarily be dictated by the precise physical location of the proposed highway, but rather by the presence of the proposed highway through the local area.
+Due to the proximity of the alignment alternatives within the study area, they are expected to have similar social impacts.
+Social impacts may not necessarily be dictated by the precise physical location of the proposed highway, but rather by the presence of the proposed highway through the local area, regardless of the particular alignment alternative location.